nginxinc/nginx-controller-lab/docs/class1/module2/lab2.rst

 ^^^^^^^^^^^^^^^^^^^^^^

     1. Go back to the Controller GUI
-    2. Select retail dev in the top right
+    2. Select `retail dev` in the top right
     3. Select |logout|

 Log in as Olivia
 ^^^^^^^^^^^^^^^^^^^

-    1. Login as Olivia using the username: lending-admin@acmefinancial.net with the passord Admin123!@#
+    1. Login as Olivia using the credentials:
+      - username: `lending-admin@acmefinancial.net`
+      - password: `Admin123!@#`

 Test the web site
 ^^^^^^^^^^^^^^^^^^^^

     1. Using Postman (in the JumpHost)
     2. Expand the `Traffic Tests` section
-    3. Select the ticketprocessing.internal.acmefinancial.net request
+    3. Select the `ticketprocessing.internal.acmefinancial.net` request
-    4. Select Send a few times
+    4. Select `Send` a few times
     5. Note that you will randomly receive a 500 response

 |traffic_test_500_error_msg|